 You archive in Xcode (or push CI), upload via Organizer or Transporter, and within minutes an automated email lands from Apple titled “App Store Connect: Issues with your app” with a body like “the provisioning profile included in the bundle has expired” or “the signing certificate used to sign your app is no longer valid.”
 The build never appears in TestFlight; it was rejected at processing time before any reviewer saw it.

-iOS signing has two artifacts with independent expiries: the distribution certificate (typically 1 year from creation) and the provisioning profile (1 year from creation, also invalidated when the cert it depends on expires).
-CI/CD systems frequently use stale profiles checked into a config repo months ago.
-The fix is mechanical — regenerate the artifact that expired and rebuild — but knowing which one expired saves an hour of guessing.
+iOS signing has three artifacts with independent expiries: the distribution certificate (valid 1 year from creation), the provisioning profile (1 year from creation, also invalidated the moment the cert it depends on expires), and Apple’s WWDR intermediate certificate that signs the whole chain.
+CI/CD systems frequently sign with a stale profile that was checked into a config repo or secret manager months ago.
+The fix is mechanical, regenerate the artifact that expired and rebuild, but knowing which one expired saves an hour of guessing.
+One nuance that trips people up: you cannot “renew” an expired distribution certificate, you can only create a new one (Apple confirms this on its certificates support page).

 Common causes